isabel-campos-plasencia/Grid-box/README.md

 (mygrid-box is en example name, pick the name you like)

 2)  Execute the container:
-./udocker run -v $GRID_SOURCE  mygrid-box
+./udocker run mygrid-box /bin/bash

 will execute the container by providing a sort of chroot environment in a local directory of the user under $HOME/.udocker/containers/mygrid-box

-The directory $GRID_SOURCE will be available inside this environment.

-Inside the environment you can "cd $GRID_SOURCE" and follow the instructions of GRID.
+The GRID software libraries compiled are available at: /home/developer/GRID Sources are avaliable at: /opt/projects/GRID/SRC

+Other extra (non-mandatory) libraries are available at:
+/opt/projects/HPF5, /opt/projects/LIME, /opt/projects/LAPACK and /opt/projects/FFTW

-The grid-box has pre-installed openMPI as MPI implementation.
+The grid-box has pre-installed openMPI as MPI implementation and has compiled GRID for them.
 If you want to use another one, you need to install it your self following usual procedures.
 Notice however that the environment variables  are by default pointing to OpenMPI as default.
 You need to change that.

 If you make changes inside the container directory structure (e.g. installing additional software you find useful) and want to make a backup just in case.